Upload SourceMap During Project Build¶

-Guance currently provides a Vite plugin, which can easily upload the corresponding directory's SourceMap files during the Web project build process.
+Guance currently provides a Vite plugin that allows you to easily upload SourceMap files from the corresponding directory during the Web project build process.

 Install @cloudcare/vite-plugin-sourcemap